Ex-Googlers raise $40 million to democratize natural-language AI

 Gomez says one of the problems with Transformer models is that they require massive amounts of training data and compute power to run.
 “No one can get access to these high-quality natural- language models; those who can are the ones with access to a quarter-billion dollar supercomputer, so all the big FAANG (Facebook, Amazon, Apple, Netflix, and Google) companies,” Gomez says.
 “What we want to do is foot the cost of that supercomputer and give access to all these organizations that otherwise couldn’t build products or features on this technology.”

 For example, Cohere is providing the NLP capability for Ada, a recent unicorn company in the chatbot space.
-Ada uses the Cohere natural-language models to match customer chat requests with available support information.
+Ada has experimented with the Cohere natural-language models to match customer chat requests with available support information.
 Rather than trying to anticipate all the possible wordings of a request, Cohere’s model tries to understand the intent behind it, Gomez says.

 That understanding of language is the result of major advances in natural-language processing over the past five years.
 It started with the development of the Transformer models at Google Brain.
 At the architectural level, the models were designed to glean not just the meaning of individual words but also the meanings of words in the context of other words, Gomez tells me.

-Note: This story has been updated with more information about Cohere’s approach to responsible AI.